cagilalsac/UsersMicroservices/README.md

       update-database
     - For Rider, use the UI as described in JetBrains documentation.

-42. Under Features/Users, add the following handlers:
+42. Under Features/Users, add the following handlers inheriting from the base abstract generic entity Service class:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Users/UserQueryHandler.cs

     - Relational entity data can be included to the query by using the Include method (Entity Framework Core Eager Loading).